We are committed to working with all families seeking an affordable, values-based, Catholic education.

 This is an invite-only exam.
 These are four-year, full tuition scholarships awarded to entering ninth graders based on the results of an Archdiocesan-wide scholarship testing program.
 The program is sponsored by and funded through the generosity of the Connelly Foundation.
 Participation is handled through the parish elementary schools and awards are made on a vicariate basis.

-Gifts for Gwyn offers two separate scholarships, one to a current CEC Student, and one to a Holy Family Regional Student headed to CEC for the Class of 2024.
-See details and both applications below.
+Gifts from Gwyn offers two separate scholarships, one to a current CEC student, and one to a Holy Family Regional student headed to CEC for the Class of 2024.

 Eligibility For Holy Family Students